Paku Alam III: Family

+Pakualaman

 Pakualaman became a small hereditary Duchy within the Sultanate of Yogyakarta, as a mirror-image of Mangkunegaran in the territory of the Susuhunanate of Surakarta.

 Paku Alam III was considered to be an enthusiastic author and literary patron.

 Location of Pakualaman within the Yogyakarta Sultanate.

 The son of Paku Alam II, Paku Alam III was buried at Kota Gede.